-Despite success in the simulation of frontal width and turbulent fluxes, the simulation of vortex roll-up along the front and the development of narrow cold-frontal rainbands does not converge.
-Large vortices consistent with the observations appear only in the 1.5 km simulation, and to some extent in the 2.2 km simulation, but not in the sub 1 km simulations.
-The reason for this is not clear, however one hypothesis is that the transition between two types of instability is sensitive to initial conditions and the model parametrisations, giving along-front instability low predictability.
-This result is unfortunate since such frontal roll-up can be associated with high impact weather events.
-For example, tornadoes typically occur in the British Isles in the "braids" joining the vortices (Clark and Parker, 2014; Mulder and Schultz, 2015).
-The prediction of the frontal instability is therefore a challenge for forecasting of high-impact weather, and the results presented here emphasize that model resolution alone is not sufficient for success.
-Future work will aim to understand the nature of the instability in more detail and the reasons for the collapse to smaller scales in the sub-kilometer simulations.
+Despite success in the simulation of frontal width and turbulent fluxes, the simulation of the vortex rollup along the front and the development of narrow coldfrontal rainbands do not converge.
+Large vortices consistent with the observations appear only in the 1.5-km simulation, and to some extent in the 2.2-km simulation, but not in the sub-1-km simulations.
+The reason for this is not clear; however, one hypothesis is that the transition between two types of instability is sensitive to initial conditions and the model parameterizations, giving alongfront instability low predictability.
+This result is unfortunate since such frontal rollup can be associated with high-impact weather events.
+For example, tornadoes typically occur in the British Isles in the "braids" joining the vortices (Clark and Parker 2014; Mulder and Schultz 2015).
+The prediction of the frontal instability is therefore a challenge for forecasting high-impact weather, and the results presented here emphasize that model resolution alone is not sufficient for success.
+Future work will aim to understand the nature of the instability in more detail and the reasons for the collapse to smaller scales in the subkilometer simulations.

 The results shown here also demonstrate the utility of the observational strategy employed.
-The use of a closed-circuit flight track in the frame of reference of the front enabled the accurate calculation of area-average vorticity and divergence values, although the substantial along-front inhomogeneities present in this case introduced a large sampling uncertainty.
-Looking forward, there is a clear need for more observational campaigns focused on measuring near-surface turbulent fluxes in active regions of the atmosphere, such as in and around fronts in a translating frame of reference, and in situ aircraft observations provide a means to achieve this.
+The use of a closed-circuit flight track in the frame of reference of the front enabled the accurate calculation of area-average vorticity and divergence values, although the substantial alongfront inhomogeneities present in this case introduced a large sampling uncertainty.
+Looking forward, there is a clear need for more observational campaigns focused on measuring near-surface turbulent fluxes in active regions of the atmosphere, such as in and around fronts in a translating frame of reference, and in situ aircraft observations provide a means to fulfill this need.

-Acknowledgments
+Acknowledgments.
+The authors thank the U.K.'s Facility for Airborne Atmospheric Measurements (FAAM), which undertook the flight discussed in this paper; Ian Renfrew, who led the T-NAWDEX Pilot campaign; and Doug Parker, who was the mission scientist on this flight and suggested the use of a closed circuit in a system-relative sense.
+The authors also thank Kirsty Hanley for her help in setting up the model simulations.
+BH was supported by NERC through Grant

-The authors thank the UK's Facility for Airborne Atmospheric Measurements (FAAM) who undertook the flight discussed in this paper, Ian Renfrew who led the T-NAWDEX Pilot campaign and Doug Parker who was mission scientist on this flight and suggested the use of a closed circuit in a system-relative sense.
-The authors also thank Kirsty Hanley for her help setting up the model simulations.
-BH was supported by the NERC through grant NE/I005196/1 (DIAbatic influences on Mesoscale structures in ExTratropical storms).
+NE/I005196/1 (Diabatic Influences on Mesoscale Structures in Extratropical Storms).